runmat-org/runmat/website/content/blog/introducing-rustmat.md

 ## Goal: Near-Perfect MATLAB Compatibility

-**Our goal is 99.99% compatibility with existing MATLAB code.** This isn't just about supporting the "common subset"—we're building a true replacement that handles the edge cases, quirks, and advanced features that real MATLAB codebases depend on.
+**Our goal is 99.99% compatibility with existing MATLAB code.** This isn't just about supporting the "common subset"—we're building a high-performance runtime that handles the edge cases, quirks, and advanced features that real MATLAB codebases depend on.

 **Currently supported (and growing daily):**